kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-02-connection-refused.md

 title: Connection refused errors
 ---

-## Symptom and cause
+## Symptom

+You get a `Connection reset by peer` or a `GOAWAY` response when you attempt to establish a connection between a service without a sidecar and a service with a sidecar.

+## Cause

-Mutual TLS (mTLS) is enabled in the Service Mesh by default.
+By default, mutual TLS (mTLS) is enabled in the Service Mesh.
 As a result, every element of the Service Mesh must have an Istio sidecar with a valid TLS certificate to allow communication.
-Attempts to establish connection between a service without a sidecar and a service with a sidecar result in a `Connection reset by peer` or a `GOAWAY` response.

 ## Remedy